Gregor Robertson (politician): Vancouver charter amendment

 On January 12, 2009, Robertson requested an amendment to the Vancouver Charter to allow the city to borrow $458 million to fund the completion of the 2010 Olympic Village in False Creek without seeking approval from taxpayers in an election-day plebiscite.
 Robertson said this was due to extraordinary circumstances.
 The amendment was passed on January 18, 2009, in an emergency session of the Legislative Assembly of British Columbia.

 Vancouver Stanley Cup riot

-On June 15, 2011, the 2011 Vancouver Stanley Cup riot occurred after a Vancouver Canucks loss in game 7 of the Stanley Cup Finals.
+On June 15, 2011, the 2011 Vancouver Stanley Cup riot occurred after a Vancouver Canucks loss in game seven of the Stanley Cup Final.
 Robertson attributed the situation to "a small group of troublemakers".
 Bob Whitelaw, author of a report into the 1994 Vancouver Stanley Cup riot, indicated that authorities had made several mistakes in the planning for the crowd—among them allowing parked cars near the screens and leaving newspaper boxes nearby which could be used as projectiles.
 It was later claimed by Vancouver Police Chief Jim Chu that Bob Whitelaw was not a contributor to the final report, and that all recommendations of the final report had been followed.
 Robertson admitted to not having read the 1994 report.
 Suzanne Anton dubbed the riot as "Robertson's Riot", a moniker which was picked up by some media outlets.